Glenturret: A portrait

 Frequently asked questions about Glenturret

 Yes!
 Glenturret is the oldest continuously operating distillery with a license since 1763.
-Some sources even date illegal production back to 1717.
+Some sources even date illicit production to 1717.

-How does Glenturret taste compared to other Highland wines?
+How does Glenturret taste compared to other Highlands?

-Fruitier and nuttier than Dalwhinnie, creamier than Glenfiddich, more traditional than modern craft distilleries.
+More fruity and nutty than Dalwhinnie, creamier than Glenfiddich, more traditional than modern craft distilleries.
 Unique due to floor maltings.

 Is a visit to the distillery worthwhile?

 Absolutely!
-Glenturret offers one of the most authentic distillery experiences in Scotland – floor maltings, small production, Michelin-ambitious restaurant.
+Glenturret offers one of Scotland's most authentic distillery experiences – floor maltings, small production, Michelin-ambitious restaurant.

 Are Glenturret whiskies a good investment?

-Yes , especially limited editions like Manager's Dram and Lalique decanters.
-Small production + luxury backing = potential for value appreciation.
+Yes, especially limited editions like Manager's Dram and Lalique decanters.
+Small production + luxury backing = potential for appreciation.

 Glenturret Triple Wood – approachable, fruity, not too complex.
-A perfect introduction to the world of Highland whiskies.
+Perfect introduction to the world of Highland whiskies.

 Yes!
-The Glenturret 10 Years Old Peat Smoked is a peated version – unusual for Glenturret, but very successful.
+The Glenturret 10 Years Old Peat Smoked is a peated variant – unusual for Glenturret, but very well done.

 Conclusion: Glenturret – Where history meets modernity

-Glenturret is more than just a distillery – it's a living museum , a luxury brand , and a craft workshop all in one.
-Whisky has been produced here with passion and tradition since 1763 (or even 1717!), and the transformation under Lalique has ushered the distillery into a new era without losing its soul.
+Glenturret is more than just a distillery – it is a living museum, a luxury brand and a craft enterprise all in one.
+Since 1763 (or even 1717!), whisky has been produced here with passion and tradition, and the transformation under Lalique has led the distillery into a new era without losing its soul.

 Why Glenturret is special: